Fire Prevention At Home

 - Familiarize children with the sound of your smoke alarm.

-- Replace mattresses made prior to the 2007 Federal Mattress Flammability Standard (View standards here)
+- Replace mattresses made before the 2007 Federal Mattress Flammability Standard (View standards here)

 - Check under beds and in closets for burnt matches, evidence your child may be playing with fire.